 - Capabilities are modelled with rectangular (with rounded edges) – capabilities are “serving” (line with arrowhead) the value streams

 “Value” needs to be defined: what is valuable, what can be associated with added value.
 Should we get rid of everything that is not providing direct, intrinsic value?
 For example, is innovating and experimenting (and mostly failing) worthless or valuable?
 We intuitively understand, that it is valuable to get more information what is working and what is not, so that we know how to proceed.
 To make better decisions needs investigations and experimental data.
 Value can be measured by e.g. how many ideas to production are processed, and how many of them are contributed with certain activities such as innovation management, experiments, architecture, Service Design etc.

-The value stream can be defined more detailed by identifying exatly which steps are to be taken, in which order and by which business actors.
-Process modelling can be utilized for defining the Idea to Production -process, which is the actual implementation of the value stream.
-The basic LEAD Idea to Production -process is illustrated in the figure below.
+The value chain can be defined more detailed by identifying exactly which steps are to be taken, in which order and by which business actors.
+Process modelling can be utilized for defining the operating model, which is the actual implementation of the value chain at business model abstraction level.
+The basic LEAD value chain process is illustrated in the figure below.

 Note!
-This basic LEAD Idea to Production -process can vary depending on the case, and can be adjusted according to what is appropriate in the organization.
+This basic LEAD operating model -process can vary depending on the case, and can be adjusted according to what is appropriate in the organization.

 The Lean Enterprise Architecture Framework (LEAF) can be used to support the Idea to Production -process in practice.
 The LEAF-framework can be implemented on any enterprise architecture management (EAM) tool.